Package on a package

-Package on a package (PoP) is an integrated circuit packaging method to vertically combine discrete logic and memory ball grid array (BGA) packages.
+Package on a package (PoP) is an integrated circuit packaging method to vertically combine ball grid array (BGA) packages for discrete logic and memory.
 Two or more packages are installed atop each other, i.e. stacked, with a standard interface to route signals between them.
-This allows higher component density in devices, such as mobile phones, personal digital assistants (PDA), and digital cameras, at the cost of slightly higher height requirements.
+PoP allows higher component density in devices, such as mobile phones, personal digital assistants (PDA), and digital cameras, at the cost of being slightly taller.
 Stacks with more than 2 packages are uncommon, due to heat dissipation considerations.

 Configuration

 Two widely used configurations exist for PoP: